 Off-premises theft coverage applies to losses or thefts outside the home and is often a standard inclusion in many homeowners’ policies.
 Still, to be sure, you should check with your insurer to understand your specific coverage and limits.
 The off-premises insurance should cover the gadgets in use by your child at college.

 Purchasing renter’s insurance for your child at college might be a good idea.
 That’s because although your homeowners’ insurance provides more than enough coverage to include a college student, the higher deductibles and potential premium increases might make it less suitable than renters insurance.

 The high deductibles that come with homeowners insurance might make it harder to file a claim for the kinds of belongings your child would want to protect at school.
 For example, a $2,000 deductible on your homeowners’ policy means that you wouldn’t be able to claim compensation for damage or theft below that amount.

 Get in touch with your insurer to know the specifics of your policy and whether or not your children are fully insured or if you need to purchase additional insurance coverage.

 At Scavone Insurance, we take care of all your insurance inquiries and equip you with the necessary information you need to make the right insurance decision.
-Contact our experienced insurance experts at the Scavone Insurance Center, White Plains, New York, today.
+Contact our experienced insurance experts at the Scavone Insurance Agency Center LLC, White Plains, New York, today.